mreschke/logs.js/README.md

 logs.js
 =======

-Node.js and socket.io live log viewer.
-Live log streaming via websockets and fs.watchFile (aka tail -f)
+Watch live log output on the web.
+This is like tail -f but in a browser using Node.js and Socket.io

-Uses basic HTTP authentication by default, user/pass are in logs.js code
+Uses basic HTTP authentication, users are stored in config/config.json

 Friendly URLs:
 * logs.example.com